Improving Performance of Spike-based Deep Q-Learning using Ternary Neurons: Experiments

 Positive spikes act as excitatory impulses, whereas negative spikes are inhibitory.
-Our SNN model that uses ternary neurons with an asymmetric domain effectively mimics a fundamental property of the human brain, where approximately 70–80\% of neurons are excitatory, and the remainder are inhibitory~\citep{sultan2018generation, wang2024we}.
-Studies suggest that this imbalance between excitatory and inhibitory neurons is crucial for efficient information processing, learning, and overall neural computation.
+Our SNN model that uses ternary neurons with an asymmetric domain is consistent with a fundamental property of the human brain, where approximately 70--80\% of neurons are excitatory and the remainder are inhibitory~\cite{sultan2018generation, wang2024we}.
 For DRL tasks that require adaptive decision making in dynamic environments, we believe that LIF neurons with asymmetric domains can play a critical role in facilitating effective learning by maintaining an optimal excitation-inhibition balance.

-\textbf{Ablation Study.} We attributed the improved performance of DATSQN to enhanced gradient estimation quality, which prevents the expected value of the gradient from decreasing toward zero.
-However, this improvement may also come from the inclusion of a trainable threshold in the ternary neuron model.
-To investigate this further, we conduct an ablation study by training DTSQN with the trainable threshold, that is, making \( v^{\text{th}} \) in Equation~\ref{eq:5} a trainable parameter.
-The results, shown in Figure~\ref{fig:ablation1} (a), indicate that introducing a trainable threshold only marginally improves the performance of DTSQN.
-Despite improvements, a substantial performance gap remains relative to baseline (DSQN).
-A likely explanation is that with only one threshold parameter, the positive and negative thresholds remain symmetric, and as shown in Lemma~\ref{lem:lemma1}, the expected gradient still tends to zero.
+\textbf{Ablation Study.} We attribute DATSQN's improved performance to improved gradient estimation quality, which prevents the expected value of the gradient from diminishing toward zero.
+However, this improvement may also be due to including a trainable threshold in the ternary neuron model.
+To further investigate this, we performed a study by training DTSQN with the trainable threshold, making \( v^{\text{th}} \) in Equation~\eqref{eq:5} a trainable parameter.
+The results, shown in Fig.~\ref{fig:ablation1} (a), indicate that introducing a trainable threshold only marginally improves the performance of DTSQN; a substantial performance gap remains relative to the baseline (DSQN).
+It may be that with only one threshold parameter, the positive and negative thresholds remain symmetric, so by Lemma~\ref{lem:lemma1} the expected gradient collapses to its sign channel and, under the uninformative targets of early Q-learning, provides little learning signal.